 The results found that smoking activity in the two sample groups carried out in the majority of the house was not throughout the day.
-In this study found that people who smoke near the majority of male parents.

-The results of statistical tests carried out showed a p-value <0.05 (0.006) which can be concluded that there is a significant relationship between smoking habits of close family members of children and the incidence of URI in children
+In this study found that people who smoke near the majority of vale parents.
+The results of statistical tests carried out showed a p-value <0.05 (0.006) which can be concluded that there is a

 The habit of smoking close to children under five until 15 years old has a significant influence on the health and respiratory system of toddlers.
 It is due to the respiratory tract of toddlers who are still in the stage of development and very vulnerable.
 So that the closer the distance of cigarette smoke exposure to children, the more tar (tobacco residue) levels are inhaled, resulting in interference with the child's respiratory system.
 Moreover, as passive smokers, toddlers have a higher risk of respiratory distress than active smokers.
 This is consistent with research by Ardianto (2012) which states that smoking is the most dominant factor in influencing the incidence of URI.
-This study is also in line with research by Lingga (2014) which found that there was a relationship between smoking near toddlers and p value <0.05 (0.001).
-Smoking habit is one of the predisposing factors that can make it easier to contract URI disease.
+This study is also in line with research by Lingga (2014) which found that there was a relationship between smoking p value <0.05 (0.001).
+Smoking habit is one of the predisposing factors that can make it near toddlers and easier to contract URI disease.
 A family member with URI who lives in the same house as a smoker will increase the number of people with URI (Yudhastuti, 2008).